-The Simmrin Law Group believes that your life shouldn’t be ruined because of a drug crime accusation.
+Simmrin Law Group believes that a drug crime accusation should not ruin your life.
 We’re here to fight for you no matter what drug charge you’re facing.
-Our drug crime lawyers in Anaheim have the skills and resources to build your case, starting with a FREE consultation about your options.
+Our Anaheim drug crimes lawyer has the skills and resources to build your case.
+Start with a FREE consultation about your options with a team member.

-Start building your defense now by filling out our online contact form or calling (310) 997-4688.
+Start building your defense now by filling out our online contact form or calling our office.